ryandeshon/wordpress-starter/README.md

-## Crown Starter Theme
+## Starter Theme
 Oh hey, didn't see you there.
-I'm Starter, an awesome theme for scaling up Crown sites in no time at all.
+I'm Starter, an awesome theme for scaling up sites in no time at all.
 I don't have much in the way of style, but there's plenty going on...

 Ok seriously, think of this starter theme more as a library of functions and API's then a full-featured themes.
 It's a good starting point when building a simple WordPress theme that needs to integrate with various Random House systems.
 None of the libraries included are entirely feature complete, but have some great helpers for building out themes quickly.